iredmail/dockerized/README.md

     iredmail/mariadb:beta
 ```

+On first run, it will generate a self-signed ssl cert (if no cert exists under
+`/opt/iredmail/ssl/`).
+This may take a long time, please be patient.

+Each time you run the container, few tasks will be ran:

+- Update SpamAssassin rules.
+- Update ClamAV virus signature database.

 ## Overview

 - Only one config file `/etc/iredmail-docker.conf` on Docker host.
 - All data is stored under `/opt/iredmail` on Docker host.
 Directory structure:

 ```
 /opt/iredmail/
         |- backup/          # Backup copies.
+        |- clamav/          # ClamAV signature database.
         |- custom/          # Store custom configurations.
             |- amavisd/
             |- dovecot/